-&lt;sup>4 \introduced in Section 5B of the FGM Act 2003, as inserted by section 74 of the Serious Crime Act 2015
+$^{^4}$ introduced in Section 5B of the FGM Act 2003, as inserted by section 74 of the Serious Crime Act 2015

-- abuse and the school policy on peer on peer abuse by making sure it is explained and the effects of peer on peer abuse during whole school safeguarding training. - 5.8.2 The school will work to prevent peer on peer abuse by ensuring the behaviour policy is implemented and ensure pupils knows the ways of reporting peer on peer abuse.
+- 5.8.1 All members of staff will be made aware of the school's policy and procedures with regards to peer on peer abuse.
+The school will ensure staff understand what is meant by peer on peer abuse and the school policy on peer on peer abuse by training staff during inset day.
+Majority of staff have also completed an online training on peer on peer abuse. - 5.8.2 The school will work to prevent peer on peer abuse by ensuring the behaviour policy is implemented and ensure pupils know the ways of reporting peer on peer abuse.
 Ensure procedures are put in place for reporting for example 'Bubble Time'.
 Ensure pupils are confident to disclose information on peer on peer abuse. - 5.8.3 In the event that an allegation of peer on peer abuse is made, Stanton Bridge Primary School will investigate this by speaking to the pupils involved.
 This should be done by the learning mentor or a member of SLT.
 Pupils who are involved are spoken to clarify exactly what happened.
 All this information is recorded and taken to the Head Teacher or Behaviour manager.
-Parents will then be informed of the incidents and appropriate sanctions will be put in place by the head teacher. - 5.8.4 In the event that an allegation of peer on peer abuse is made, victims and alleged perpetrators will be supported by Mr Thuhel or Mr Mohammed the learning mentor. - 5.8.5 Stanton Bridge Primary School will never pass off peer on peer abuse as 'banter' or 'part of growing up'. - 5.8.6 We recognise the gendered nature of peer on peer abuse and that certain groups may be more vulnerable to this type of abuse than others.
-We take any incidents of peer on peer abuse very seriously. - 5.8.7 A child that is being bullied can feel like there's no escape because it can happen wherever they are, at any time of day or night.
-There are many different forms of peer on peer abuse: - 'Cyberbullying': involves sending inappropriate or hurtful text messages, emails or instant messages, posting malicious material online (e.g. on social networking websites) or sending or posting offensive or degrading images and videos; - Racist and Religious Bullying: A range of hurtful behaviour, both physical and psychological, that makes a person feel unwelcome, marginalised, excluded, powerless or worthless because of their colour, ethnicity, culture, faith community, national origin or national status; - Sexual, Sexist and Transphobic Bullying: includes any behaviour, whether physical or nonphysical, where sexuality is used as a weapon by boys or qirls; - Homophobic Bullying: targets someone because of their sexual orientation (or perceived sexual orientation); - Disablist Bullying: targets a young person solely based on their disability, this can include manipulative bullying where a perpetrator forces the victim to carry out activities which they wish not to. - 5.8.8 Stanton Bridge Primary School will adhere to guidance set out in Keeping Children Safe in Education (2019) and Sexual Violence and Sexual Harassment in Schools (May 2018) when responding to incidents of peer on peer abuse. - 5.8.9 All staff will be made aware that 'upskirting' is a criminal offence.
+Parents will then be informed of the incidents and appropriate sanctions will be put in place by the head teacher. - 5.8.4 In the event that an allegation of peer on peer abuse is made, victims and alleged perpetrators will be supported by Mr Thuhel or Mr Mohammed. - 5.8.5 Stanton Bridge Primary School will never pass off peer on peer abuse as 'banter' or 'part of growing up'. - 5.8.6 We recognise the gendered nature of peer on peer abuse and that certain groups may be more vulnerable to this type of abuse than others.
+We take any incidents of peer on peer abuse very seriously. - 5.8.7 Stanton Bridge Primary School will adhere to guidance set out in Keeping Children Safe in Education (2020) and Sexual Violence and Sexual Harassment in Schools (May 2018) when responding to incidents of peer on peer abuse. - 5.8.8 All staff will be made aware that 'upskirting' is a criminal offence.